aws-samples/aws-hpc-recipes/recipes/net/hpc_large_scale/README.md

 This recipe includes a single CloudFormation template that prepares a VPC suitable for larger-scale computations.
 It provisions public and private subnets in three Availability Zones in the Region of your choice.
 By default, the template is configured to create a VPC with a `/16` CIDR block (65,536 addresses) and 6 subnet blocks that supporting 4096 IP addresses each (`/20` CIDR block).
 You can specify your own CIDR block values when you run the template.

+It is recommended that this stack replace the [hpc_simple](../hpc_simple/) stack, rather than operating both concurrently, as they are largely duplicative in function.

 ### Usage

 You can launch this template by following this quick-create link: